SECTION C: BUSINESS AND SUPPORT SERVICES

 - Updating the fixed assets inventory and notifying the Director of Business Services and Cashiers Office regarding any inventory changes;

-The Director of Budget and Procurement and/or the Director of Payroll and Accounts Payable ensures account codes are classified correctly for equipment, capital assets, and grants on purchase requisitions and invoices.
+The Director of Budget and Procurement and/or the Director of Payroll and Accounts Payable or their designated employee ensures account codes are classified correctly for equipment, capital assets, and grants on purchase requisitions and invoices.

 All Department Heads are responsible for: